 It is vital that parents understand the importance of two activities on their child's health and future school success: outdoor play and recreational reading.
 Physically active play is necessary for the proper and full development of gross and fine motor coordination, the development of the visual, auditory and balance systems, and emotional development, among many others.
 There is an overwhelming body of evidence accumulated by brain researchers in the last several years, showing how integrated and interrelated the functions of the neocortex, the limbic system and the brain stem are.
-Secondly, reading for for pleasure, which is best done at home in a quiet environment with a variety of appropriate reading materials, is important.
+Secondly, reading for pleasure, which is best done at home in a quiet environment with a variety of appropriate reading materials, is important.
 Success in reading is largely a matter of practice, once the mechanics of reading have been introduced at school.
-"Loving books is an excellent predictor of future educational success.
-According to the OCED, being a regular and enthusiastic reader is more of an advantage than having well educated parents in good jobs."
-(The Economist, December 23 2006)

 Please register any specific concerns you might have regarding homework with the subject teachers as they can answer specific questions about homework in their subject.
-Conversations about homework and other learning related issues are deemed "essential conversations" at ISR.
+Conversations about homework and other learning-related issues are deemed "essential conversations" at ISR.
 It is only through direct and personal communication with individual parents that teachers can come to understand your expectations or that you can interpret the purpose of particular homework assignments.